best places to retire by the beach

 State tax structure meaningfully affects how far retirement income stretches in coastal towns.

-Florida (St. Augustine, Naples, Port St. Lucie) charges no state income tax — Social Security, pension income, and investment withdrawals are all untouched at the state level.
+Florida (St. Augustine, Naples, Port St. Lucie) charges no state income tax — Social Security, pension income, and investment withdrawals are untouched at the state level.
 Homestead exemptions and senior property tax discounts add to the financial case.

 South Carolina (Myrtle Beach, Beaufort) exempts Social Security income and offers pension deductions, paired with below-average property tax rates.
 For retirees on Social Security-heavy income, the effective tax burden is very low.